simeononsecurity/simeononsecurity.ch/content/it-career-playbook/managing-an-it-team/building-and-managing-an-it-team/index.en.md

 ---
-title: "Building and Managing an IT Team: Structure, Hiring, and Onboarding"
+title: "Building and Managing an IT Team"
 draft: false
 toc: true
 date: 2026-07-22